Aer Lingus: 1970s to 1990s

 Boeing 747 EI-ASJ in its original 1971 livery.
 This aircraft flew for Aer Lingus until 1997.

 On 6 March 1971, Aer Lingus took delivery of the first of two Boeing 747s for use on transatlantic routes.
 The company later purchased a third for its fleet but quickly offered it for lease because it was not initially profitable for the company to fly 747s across the Atlantic.
 In 1974, Aer Lingus unveiled a new livery which eliminated the word International and/or Irish from the fuselage titles.
 The livery included a dark green cheatline, light green upper surfaces and tail, split by a thinner blue line, plus a large white shamrock on the tail fin.

 In 1973 Aer Lingus opened the London Tara Hotel.

 In 1976, Aer Lingus purchased Dunfey Hotels from Aetna.

 In 1977, Aer Lingus recruited its first female pilot, Gráinne Cronin – the airline was the second in Europe (after Scandinavian Airlines) to introduce female pilots.

 In September 1979, Aer Lingus became the first European airline other than Alitalia to be used by Pope John Paul II, when he flew aboard a specially modified Boeing 747 (EI-ASI or St. Patrick) from Rome to Dublin and later from Shannon to Boston.
 In the early 1980s, the 707s were phased out.

 In 1983 Aer Lingus subsidiary Dunfey Hotels acquired Omni International Hotels.

-In 1984, the airline formed a fully owned subsidiary, Aer Lingus Commuter, so that Aer Lingus could fly to larger cities in Ireland and Britain whose flying time from Dublin did not require jet aircraft.
+In 1984, the airline formed a fully owned subsidiary, Aer Lingus Commuter Ltd., so that Aer Lingus could fly to larger cities in Ireland and Britain whose flying time from Dublin did not require jet aircraft.
 These services employed five of the Belfast-built Short 360 after conducting a trial with the Short 330.
+This subsidiary inherited the name of a previous division, constituted in March 1983, activated on the following 1 May and equipped with Short 330.
 Around this time, Aer Lingus purchased a majority shareholding in the cargo airline Aer Turas, owner of some DC-8 freighter jets.

 In 1988, Aer Lingus sold Omni Hotels to World International Holdings, Ltd., and the Hong Kong–based conglomerate The Wharf (Holdings) Limited for $135 million.